Verbal Kink are:

 Mark Thompson ~ Drums~

 We first discovered Verbal Kink at the Riverside Festival Oxfordshire, in 2002 when Andy from the band gave us a copy of their first demo.
 We gave the tape a few listens and both grew to really like it, there was something about this band despite the terrible song titles.
 We were keen to see if the band had it live though, however they had never played a gig!
-So we went to see the band in their rehearsal room in Luke's garage and liked what we heard.
-On the 21st August 2002 we headed down to The Cellar Oxford to catch the band live, live the band were a loud grunge wall of distortion and screaming.
+So we ventured to see the band play live in their rehearsal room in Luke's garage in the depths of West Oxon and liked what we heard.
+On the 21st August 2002 we headed down to The Cellar Oxford to catch the band actually play, live Verbal Kink were a loud grunge wall of distortion and screaming.
 At the end of the show, drummer Mark decided to dive straight into his drum kit, resulting in blood pouring out of his head, being the only adults in the room we escorted him to A&E!
-This was our first introduction to the world of Verbal Kink.
+This was our first introduction to the crazy world of Verbal Kink.